-- Instructors are to provide additional assistance for students who request such assistance.
+- Faculty are to provide additional assistance for students who request such assistance.
 An instructor may not tutor for pay any student enrolled in one of his/her classes and for whom he/she must submit a final grade.

-- Instructors are to prepare a course syllabus for each course which they are teaching and make a copy available to each student in each class with a copy submitted to the appropriate Dean.
+- Faculty are to prepare a course syllabus for each course which they are teaching and make a copy available to each student in each class with a copy submitted to the appropriate Dean.

 - Each course syllabus will include the College policy adopted by the Board of Trustees relative to classroom decorum and student expectations while attending classes.

 - All faculty are required to attend Convocation and other faculty meetings unless they are excused by the person authorized to call the meeting.

 - Faculty may volunteer to sponsor student clubs and organizations.

 - All faculty must make continuing efforts to improve the quality of their course and their instruction.

 - Faculty shall advise students about regulations of the College concerning sequence of courses, majors, minors, graduation requirements, transferring to senior colleges, and other such information.

 - Faculty who find it necessary to be absent from class should notify the appropriate Dean and complete an appropriate leave request.